anarres-org/anarres_sec/README.md

 Ansible role for basic GNU/Linux server hardening.

 * Sets up `iptables` for IPv4. **IPv6** will be disabled!!!
+	* Will disable all incoming traffic by default except for established connectios, ICMP type 8 pings, the ssh_port and the **loopback** network traffic.
 * Sets up `fail2ban` with alerts through XMPP.
+	* With the SSHd jail.
 * Hardens SSH.
+	* Disables root login, password login...

 It requires `iptables` to be flushed if already installed.
 This can be achieved with: